kochlisGit/Data-Science-Algorithms/README.md

 # ML-Statistics
-Implementation of statistics algorithms for Machine Learning &amp; Data Mining in python, using Numpy, Pandas & SKLearn. **Data were extracted from MovieLens and Google Trends.**
+Implementation of statistics & data science algorithms for Machine Learning &amp; Data Mining in python, using Numpy, Pandas & SKLearn. **Data were extracted from MovieLens and Google Trends.**

 # This repository includes algorithms and statistical methods for: